 Robots can be used in almost all areas of work due to their high flexibility.
 Moreover, they feel no pain and no fatigue, which makes them perfect for extreme working conditions.
 In which a human worker would reach its limits.
 Or if they are used for a long time with this work it can come to health damages.
 Thus, human lives can be spared and this hard work can be done by machines.
 Which is why more and more robots are being used in many areas in the 21st century.

 This master thesis is about the extension of the mobile robot, which is equipped with different sensors and cameras(((name and paper))).
 This robot is used to repair metal plates of dimension (((size in meter))).
 These metal plates can have defects in the surface after production.
 At present, these defects are repaired by hand.
 Since this process is very labour intensive and physically demanding, this work is to be done by an autonomous robot.
 To avoid long-term damage to workers' health.
 The areas to be repaired are a small part of the whole plate.
 These partial areas are marked with a high intensity marker.
 The robot recognizes these marked areas automatically and should then repair them independently.
 After repairing this area, the result is to be checked by a high precision laser camera to determine the quality of the repair.

 Furthermore, inspect these partial surfaces for that the rover has to expand with a high precision laser camera.
 To achieve this, an attachment for this camera must be designed and constructed.
 This includes the mechanical part of the master thesis.
-To perform these movements sare needed.
-For this purpose, suitable with controll electronic should be developed.
+To perform these movements actuators are needed.
+For this purpose, suitable actuators with control electronic should be developed.

 In order to accurately scan the processed areas, a coverage path planning (CCP) algorithm must be developed and implemented.
 Which this coverage path planning algorithm then the trajectory for the movement of the Robot can be Calculated.
 This will be the main part of the Master Thesis.
 For this, certain restrictions must be included.
 This is explained in more detail in section 1.2.
-This Software will be implemented with the R Framework and in the end incorporated into the main software.
+This Software will be implemented with the ROS Framework and in the end incorporated into the main software.

 Finally, the implemented points will be evaluated and suggestions for improvement will be made.
 In addition, a detailed documentation in the form of a master's thesis will be prepared.